-Productive participants are rewarded with LINK tokens, which are also the means of payment for use of its services.
+Productive participants are rewarded with LINK tokens, which are also the means of payment for the use of its services.

-Stellar (XLM): Similar to Ripple, the goal of Stellar is to act as a way of easily transferring value from one form to another, but its target audience is those who are unbanked rather than the banks themselves.
+Stellar (XLM): Similar to Ripple, the goal of Stellar is to act as a way of efficiently transferring value from one form to another, but its target audience is those who are unbanked rather than the banks themselves.
 In addition to employing smart contracts, the Stellar network supports transactions at the cost of less than a penny.

 Dash (DASH): One of the original privacy coins, DASH has a feature that allows coins to be sent completely anonymously.
-This renders it quite different from traditional cryptos like Bitcoin and Ethereum whose blockchains are very transparent.
+This renders it quite different from traditional cryptos like Bitcoin and Ethereum, whose blockchains are very transparent.

 OmiseGO (OMG): An Ethereum token, OmiseGO is the cryptocurrency extension of the southeast Asia-based financial services company, Omise.
-Their goal is to use Ethereum’s smart contract features in order to provide financial services to those whose access to traditional services is limited.
+Their goal is to use Ethereum’s smart contract features to provide financial services to those whose access to traditional services is limited.

-Dai (DAI): Dai is an Ethereum-based stablecoin that involves a managed fund pool in order to keep its value pegged to the dollar.
+Dai (DAI): Dai is an Ethereum-based stablecoin that involves a managed fund pool to keep its value pegged to the dollar.
 It is among the most highly-used stablecoins in DEXs and other Ethereum token exchanges.

 Orchid (OXT): The newest token to be added to Coinbase, Orchid provides a service where internet bandwidth can be bought and sold using OXT.
-This allows for people to browse the web and perform downloads in a truly anonymous fashion, essentially offering a crypto-powered VPN service.
+This allows for people to browse the web and perform downloads in a genuinely anonymous fashion, essentially offering a crypto-powered VPN service.

-I’ve read enough, send me to Coinbase!
+I’ve read enough; send me to Coinbase!